udacity/RoboND-DeepLearning-Project/README.md

 5. Once you are comfortable with performance on the training dataset, see how it performs in live simulation!

 ## Collecting Training Data ##
-A simple training dataset has been provided above in this repository.
-This dataset will allow you to verify that you're segmentation network is semi-functional.
-However, if you're interested in improving your score, you may be interested in collecting additional training data.
-To do, please see the following steps.
+A simple training dataset has been provided in this project's repository.
+This dataset will allow you to verify that your segmentation network is semi-functional.
+However, if your interested in improving your score,you may want to collect additional training data.
+To do it, please see the following steps.

 The data directory is organized as follows:
 ```
 data/runs - contains the results of prediction runs
 data/train/images - contains images for the training set